rabsym/mailpilerorg-site/_posts/2023-11-02-features-of-piler.md

 ### Import / Export

 - Export to EML format
-- Import from PST, EML and mailbox format
+- Import from PST (using readpst), EML and mailbox format
 - Import from POP3/IMAP account